-Omaze is a for-profit company.
-Hence, it keeps a major portion of the funds raised and donates only a small percentage to charity.
+Omaze is a for-profit company, meaning it holds on to a majority of the funds raised through its platform and only donates a small percentage to charity.

-Here’s a brief overview of fundraising models in Omaze.
+Here’s a breakdown of the fundraising models at Omaze:

 |Donation Funnel||Prize based experience||Celebrity experience|